OSGeo/OSGeoLive-doc/en/quickstart/geokettle_quickstart.rst

   .. image:: ../../images/screenshots/800x600/geokettle_hop.png
     :scale: 60 %

-To create a new hop, select 2 steps, right click on one of them and select New hop.
-Another way of doing it is to press and hold Ctrl while selecting the 2 steps.
+To create a new hop, select 2 steps, right click on one of them and select :menueselection:`New hop`.
+Another way of doing it is to press and hold :kbd:`Ctrl` while selecting the 2 steps.

-Any hop can be edited at any time by double clicking on it or right clicking on it and selecting edit hop in the popup menu.
+Any hop can be edited at any time by double clicking on it or right clicking on it and selecting :menueselection:`Edit hop` in the popup menu.

 **Setting up the transformation**